turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 #### Nesting & Psuedo-Selectors

-A common scenario when nesting is a good option is when dealing with psuedo selectors.
+A common scenario, when nesting is a good option, is when dealing with psuedo selectors.
 This makes it very transparent which element's behavior is being targeted on a particular action.

 To target a parent element and apply a psuedo selector, use `&:psuedo-selector`, as in the following syntax: